Simplifying the Square Root of 85: A full breakdown

 Why √85 Can't Be Simplified: A Deeper Look

 The inability to simplify √85 stems from the fact that its prime factors, 5 and 17, are both prime numbers and neither is a perfect square.
 The simplification process relies on extracting perfect square factors from the radicand (the number inside the square root).
-For example, let's contrast this with simplifying √72:
+To give you an idea, let's contrast this with simplifying √72:

 - Find the prime factorization of 72: 72 = 2 x 2 x 2 x 3 x 3 = 2³ x 3²